alaindomissy/numpy/doc/source/reference/arrays.classes.rst

 subclasses to propagate more cleanly through your subroutine.
 In principal a subclass could redefine any aspect of the array and therefore, under strict guidelines, :func:`asanyarray` would rarely be useful.
-However, most subclasses of the arrayobject will not redefine certain aspects of the array object such as the buffer interface, or the attributes of the array.
+However, most subclasses of the array object will not redefine certain aspects of the array object such as the buffer interface, or the attributes of the array.
 One important example, however, of why your subroutine may not be able to handle an arbitrary